2020 European Open – Singles

 Andy Murray was the defending champion, but this year he decided to participate in the Cologne event instead, where he later withdrew due to hip injury.

 Ugo Humbert won the title, defeating Alex de Minaur in the final, 6–1, 7–6(7–4).
+He saved four match points against Dan Evans in semifinals.

 Seeds

 The top four seeds receive a bye into the second round.